karakasis/Path-of-Leveling/README.md

 *Assisting program written on Java for [Path of Exile](https://www.pathofexile.com/game).*

-*Get the [latest Version](https://github.com/karakasis/Path-of-Leveling/releases/tag/v0.4-alpha), updated December 28th 2018.*
+*Get the [latest Version](https://github.com/karakasis/Path-of-Leveling/releases/tag/v0.5-alpha), updated January 3rd 2019, Happy new year.*

 ## What does it do